Parliament's 'interference' in matters of local bodies against spirit of federal structure: Delhi Assembly Speaker | Politics

 On the budget, Goel said it was a ''historic budget'' as Deputy Chief Minister Manish Sisodia presented a brilliant 'Rozgar Budget' which is first-of-its-kind in the entire world.
 Besides, the budget presented a roadmap to generate new jobs.

-Nineteen members spoke on the budget and expressed their views besides the Deputy Speaker, Minister of Food and Supplies, Minister of Development and Minister of Health.
-The Chief Minister also expressed his views on the budget, he added.
+He said that on three ''reserve subjects'' -- land, law and order and services -- response is ''not being received'' which wasn't the case earlier, so we have decided to go to court.
+On the just-concluded budget session proceedings, he added, nineteen members spoke on the budget and expressed their views besides the Deputy Speaker, Minister of Food and Supplies, Minister of Development and Minister of Health.
+The Chief Minister also expressed his views on the budget.

 The House also discussed the plight of Kashmiri Pandit migrants on a notice of Calling Attention.
 Six members participated in the discussion and the deputy chief minister replied to the discussion.